Binary Radiance Fields: Related Work

 Implicit representations extensively use neural networks to represent radiance fields, as done in the pioneering method~\cite{mildenhall2021nerf}.
 The network has a simple structure and can render photo-realistic images with few parameters.
 However, they take a lot of time to converge and require significant inference time because they share the entire weight and bias parameters of the MLPs for an arbitrary input coordinate, resulting in a significant computational cost.
 Therefore, recent studies have proposed explicit and hybrid radiance field representations to overcome the slow speed by incorporating explicit data structures (such as 2D/3D grids or 3D points) for local feature encoding.

 Explicit representations directly encode view-dependent color and opacity values with basis functions (e.g., spherical harmonics).
 For instance, PlenOctrees~\cite{yu2021plenoctrees} bakes implicit radiance fields into an octree structure for rendering speed acceleration.
-Plenoxels~\cite{fridovich2022plenoxels} uses a sparse voxel structure, and the approach by Zhang et al.~\cite{zhang2022differentiable} utilizes a point cloud.
+Plenoxels~\cite{fridovich2022plenoxels} uses a sparse voxel structure, and the approach by Zhang et al.~\cite{zhang2022differentiable} utilize a point cloud.
 Similarly, CCNeRF~\cite{tang2022compressible} employs low-rank tensor grids for 3D scene manipulation.
 On the other hand, hybrid representations utilize encoded local features as input for the MLPs.
 NSVF~\cite{liu2020neural} achieves fast rendering speed thanks to the octree structure.
 To store local features, Point-NeRF~\cite{xu2022point} uses a point cloud, DVGO~\cite{sun2022direct,sun2022improved} employs two dense voxel grids, and TensoRF~\cite{chen2022tensorf} makes use of a factorized tensor grid.
-More recently, Instant-NGP~\cite{muller2022instant} introduces a multi-resolution hash encoding technique that has demonstrated exceptional effectiveness in terms of convergence and rendering speed, achieving superior performance.
+More recently, Instant-NGP~\cite{muller2022instant} introduces a multi-resolution hash encoding technique that has demonstrated exceptional effectiveness in terms of convergence and rendering speed, achieving superior performance. \rebuttal{Additionally, Zhan et al.~\cite{zhan2023general} introduce a learning method of the gauge transformation in radiance fields.}

 While explicit and hybrid representations boost training time and rendering speed, they inevitably suffer from the critical disadvantage of large storage consumption due to excessive local features.
 In this study, we construct a multi-resolution 2D-3D hybrid grid by combining 2D planes and 3D grids and binarizing their encoding parameters to fully leverage their minimal information of them.